FHantke/brave-browser-wiki/Status-Updates.md

 - [ ] Get automated tests running on Travis
 - [ ] Hide settings which are not applicable, add Brave specific needed settings.
 - [ ] Verify no calls are made out to Google
+- [ ] Allow a different private search engine to tie into private newtab UI

 ### Milestone 4: Stretch goals but wanted for 1.0 (August)